How to create a locator map

 - In a travel article: Show a map of the main sights in a city or country.

-To create a locator map, go to datawrapper.de and click on "New Map" and then "Locator map".
+To create a locator map, go to datawrapper.de, click first on "Start Creating", then on "New Map" and then "Locator map".
 This will open the locator map creation pipeline.
 Four steps will lead you to your result: 1: Add markers, 2: Design map, 3: Annotate and 4: Publish.

 The editor steps follow the three basic elements that a locator map is made of: the symbols and texts, which we call "markers"; the map where the markers are added to; and finally the annotations on top and below the map: